CMMC 2.0 – Know about U.S. DoD’s cybersecurity certification

 About CMMC 2.0

 At its core, CMMC 2.0 focuses on protecting and securing Federal Contract Information (FCI) and Controlled Unclassified Information (CUI).
-It requires organizations to adhere to a set of processes and procedures to protect their data from malicious actors.
+It requires organizations to adhere to processes and procedures to protect their data from malicious actors.

 The CMMC 2.0 program has three key features: